The Arch of Trajan is an ancient Roman triumphal arch erected in honor of Emperor Trajan across the Via Appia at the entrance of Benevento

 An exciting recreational day at the SERG’s retreat in Antwerp, Belgium

 During my early years, I had the opportunity to visit the DRF Elettronica in Benevento as an apprentice.
-There, I learned how to build, use, and manage electronics equipment of different nature; this fascinating world contributed to strengthening my electronics and technology passions.
+There, I learned how to build, use, and manage electronic equipment; this fascinating world strengthened my passion for technology.

 In 2006, I started my bachelor’s in software engineering at the University of Sannio.
 Meanwhile, in 2010, while working as a hardware designer at ACME Systems, a Microchip Technology partner, I incorporated my first company specialized in embedded software development and electronic design.

 In 2011, I concluded the first cycle of my study, receiving the Italian title of engineer.
-Later, leveraging my hardware design experience, I participated in a French research project aimed at measuring the harmful effects of continuous noise exposure on the human body (here some outcomes).
+Later, leveraging my hardware design experience, I participated in a French research project to measure the harmful effects of continuous noise exposure on the human body (here some outcomes).

 Later on, I continued with a Master’s in software engineering at the University of Sannio.
 In 2015, I concluded this second cycle of my study by achieving a master’s degree cum laude in software engineering.
-The thesis, supervised by Massimiliano Di Penta, focused on the differences in developing video games vs. traditional software in open-source projects.
+The thesis, supervised by Massimiliano Di Penta, focused on the differences in developing video games vs. traditional software.

 While studying, I actively collaborated with Elettronica IN, the top-one Italian magazine for applied electronics.
 I built several educational projects motivated by the passion for sharing my knowledge with new generations (here the list of my projects).
 Meanwhile, I taught assembly and C/C++ programming languages at the I.P.I.A.
-Palmieri, a professional Italian high-school in Benevento.
-These awesome experiences allowed me to build strong relationships with a vibrant network of experts in the embedded development world.
-By leveraging these collaborations, I strengthen my background in developing Internet-of-Things and System-on-Module.
+Palmieri, a professional Italian high school in Benevento.
+These incredible experiences allowed me to build strong relationships with a vibrant network of experts in the embedded development world.

-In 2019, I co-founded LPSystems; a Dutch company specialized in designing high-performance Internet-of-Things equipment that runs low-level embedded software for streaming web radio.
+In 2019, I co-founded LPSystems; a Dutch company specialized in designing high-performance Internet-of-Things equipment that runs low-level embedded software for streaming web radios.

-Finally, in 2020, I joined the DEVINTA project at the Università della Svizzera Italiana (USI) in Switzerland.
+In 2020, I joined the DEVINTA project at the Università della Svizzera Italiana (USI) in Switzerland.
 Here, as a postdoctoral researcher, I work in the SEART group of Gabriele Bavota.
-Here together with my colleague Emad Aghajani I am co-advising three great Ph.D. students (Rosalia Tufano, Matteo Ciniselli, and Antonio Mastropaolo) working on three different research topics that include artificial intelligence, natural language processing, and reinforcement learning.
+Here I co-advised three Ph.D. students (Rosalia Tufano, Matteo Ciniselli, and Antonio Mastropaolo) by focusing on three different research topics that include artificial intelligence, natural language processing, and reinforcement learning.

-My passion for the research is not limited to software engineering—that remains my main domain—but covers embedded development and hardware design.
-As for my first research experience, in my bachelor’s thesis, I designed the PCB of a multipurpose data acquisition system by leveraging a consumer audio-band A/D converter.
-A Bayesian error correction algorithm overcomes the sigma-delta limitations of such a cheaper A/D. The embedded algorithm written in C executed by a 32bit microcontroller takes advantage of a LUT to limit the performance’s impact in real-time environments.
+My research is not limited to software engineering— which remains my main domain—but covers embedded development and hardware design.
+Indeed, in my bachelor’s thesis, I designed the PCB for a multipurpose data acquisition system by leveraging a consumer audio-band A/D converter.
+Then, I applied a Bayesian error correction algorithm to overcome the limitations of a sigma-delta A/D. The embedded algorithm written in C executed by a 32-bit microcontroller takes advantage of a LUT to limit the performance’s impact in real-time environments.
 The experimental results show up to 20 dB in the THD response reflected in a gain of 2 bits in the Effective number of bits (ENOB) of the considered analog-to-digital converter.

 Later on, my research experience continued in collaboration with Bruitparif in Paris, initially designing a dedicated device for the remote control and successively developing an innovative multidirectional microphone.
 The motivation behind this study is the damaging effect that continuous noise exposure generates on people.
-To this aim, we dealt with the design of such innovative measurement equipment that must be extremely small, low-power, and guarantee remote access while having an excellent dynamic during the signal sampling.
-The first achievement, reached in 2019 after an extremely challenging path, is a system capable of locating sound sources in a 3D map.
+To this aim, we designed a wearable system that must be extremely small, low-power, and guarantee remote access while having an excellent dynamic during the signal sampling.
+The first achievement, reached in 2019 after a highly challenging path, is a system capable of locating sound sources in a 3D map.

 As I said, my research experience does not cover only hardware design and embedded development.
 Still, it focuses on empirical software engineering and, in particular, mining repositories, defect predictions, code review, natural language processing, artificial intelligence, and deep learning in general.

-During the Master’s thesis, I conducted an empirical study to characterize quantitatively and qualitatively the differences between the development of video games and traditional software in open-source projects.
+During my Master’s thesis, I conducted an empirical study to characterize quantitatively and qualitatively the differences between the development of video games and traditional software in open-source projects.
 Starting from a collection of 60 open-source projects and 81 survey participants, this study investigates how developers contribute, prevent malfunctions, and perceive the development process.
-The results shed light on the different needs of video game developers, which deal with a polyhedric environment that requires experts of different fields.
+The results shed light on the different needs of video game developers, which deal with a polyhedric environment that requires experts in various fields.

-Findings show that the state-of-the-art defect prediction cannot be directly used to support code review when evaluated in a realistic scenario.
+Findings showed that defect prediction could not be directly used to support code review when evaluated in a realistic scenario.
 Furthermore, I assessed that alternative sets of metrics, anticipated feedback, and fine-grained suggestions represent independent directions to improve prediction performance.
-Finally, I assessed that research must care in creating intelligent tools that, other than predict defects, must satisfy actual reviewers’ needs, such as expert selection, splittable changes, real-time communication, and self summarization of changes.
+Finally, I evaluated that research must create intelligent tools that, other than predicting defects, must satisfy actual reviewers’ needs, such as expert selection, splittable changes, real-time communication, and self-summarization of changes.

 However, during my Ph.D.
 I had the opportunity to investigate additional topics, such as one related to mobile applications.
-In particular, developing mobile applications is a nontrivial task because even the smallest error may have quick and significant effects due to negative user reviews.
-Moreover, mobile software has to handle various sensors, perform prompt reactions to users’ inputs, struggle with limited battery life, or deal with limited interface size.
+In particular, developing mobile applications is a nontrivial task because even the tiniest error may have immediate and significant effects due to negative user reviews.
+Moreover, mobile software has to handle various sensors, respond promptly to users’ inputs, struggle with limited battery life, or deal with limited interface size.
 Nonetheless, the mobile applications market keeps growing.
 For example, mobile software for healthcare assistance is becoming a pervasive reality that allows users to keep their health status under control.
 Nonetheless, development practices adopted in mobile software still differ from traditional development, such as the self-reported activities of Android developers or the different logging practices with Mobile Analytics.